 - To add fresh mushrooms: wash, place in bowl with water, microwave for 5 minutes, and rinse.
 When adding canned mushrooms, make sure to rinse.
 Fresh peas don’t have to be nuked or rinsed.
 (Maybe go for the peas—it’s easier.)

 For sauce bolognese, add 2 tbsp. butter with the oil and some diced carrot and celery with the onion.
-Use more meat (another 1 lb.), add a little nutmeg (½ tsp.) with your spices, and at the end put in ½ cup cream.
+Use more meat (another 1 lb.), add nutmeg (1-1½ tsp.) with your spices, and at the end put in ½ cup cream.
 This is really, really good with tagliatelle.
 (P.S.
 No peas or mushrooms.)